Dropping or Withdrawing from Courses

-- Course fees charges will not be refunded.
+- Course fee charges will not be refunded.

-- Housing and Residence charges will be refunded in accordance with the residence contact.
+- Housing and Residence charges will be refunded in accordance with the housing contract.

 - If University charges are reduced because of dropping or withdrawing from courses, and it creates a credit balance in your student account, these funds may be used to repay previous scholarship/financial aid awarded programs.
 This will depend on the amount of the scholarship/financial aid and the date of the withdrawal.